sachinkun21/ALPR_YoloV4/README.md

-License Plate recognition with YoloV4 and EasyOCR
+License Plate recognition with YoloV4 and EasyOCR will